leapcode/leap_presentations/platform-workshop/slides.md

 ## Prerequisites

 - Have a working (!)
-Vagrant setup
-- Or a remote sever/VM installed with fresh Debian stable OS
+Vagrant setup or a remote sever/VM installed with fresh Debian stable OS
 - A public/private ssh keypair to login your host

 ```notes